mebjas/mebjas.github.io/_google_work/2025-08-08-todays-tech-updates-august-8-roundup.md

 Google France hosted a hackathon to tackle healthcare's biggest challenges Share Twitter Facebook LinkedIn Mail Copy link Doctors, developers and researchers gathered in Paris to prototype new medical...
 [Read more →](https://blog.google/technology/health/google-france-ai-healthcare-hackathon/)

-### A summer of security: empowering cyber defenders with AI

-A summer of security: empowering cyber defenders with AI Jul 15, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Today we’re sharing more about our latest AI innovations for security, public and...
-[Read more →](https://blog.google/technology/safety-security/cybersecurity-updates-summer-2025/)

 ## Android + Artificial Intelligence

 ### Top 3 things to know for AI on Android at Google I/O ‘25